What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • All micro-enterprises, including individual entrepreneurs, report once every 5 years;

-Do I need to submit statistics for individual entrepreneurs without employees in 2017?
+Is it necessary to submit statistics for individual entrepreneurs without employees in 2017?
 No, if they have not received a corresponding notification from the State Statistics Committee.
-Continuous observation of representatives of small businesses, in which all individual entrepreneurs were supposed to participate, fell on 2016.
-All entrepreneurs had to report to Rosstat by April 1, 2016.
+Continuous observation of representatives of small businesses, in which all individual entrepreneurs were supposed to participate, fell in 2016.

-The fine is paid only after receiving the relevant request from the State Statistics Committee.
-Their committee does not always send out.
-It is not worth paying a fine to a businessman on his own initiative.
+The fine is paid only after receiving a corresponding request from Goskomstat.
+The committee does not always send them out.
+A businessman should not pay a fine on his own initiative.

 The procedure for filling out reports to Rosstat

 The third section is devoted to state support for entrepreneurial activity in Russia.
-The individual entrepreneur needs to clarify whether he is aware of the support measures implemented in Russia and whether he used them in his practice.
-For those individual entrepreneurs who were able to receive assistance from the state, it is necessary to indicate its type: financial, informational, property, consulting or in the field of professional development of employees.
+The individual entrepreneur needs to clarify whether he is aware of the support measures implemented in Russia and whether he has used them in his practice.
+Those individual entrepreneurs who were able to receive assistance from the state must indicate its type: financial, informational, property, consulting, or in the field of advanced training for employees.

-Every year, Rosstat conducts research and collects data on the work of companies.
+Every year Rosstat conducts research and collects data on the performance of companies.
 Therefore, an individual entrepreneur must provide information about the results of his activities.
 But not all individual entrepreneurs are required to report to regional statistical authorities in 2018.
 Rosstat itself decides who is entitled to statistical reporting.
-How to find out if your company is included in the list of those who submit a report to the statistics for individual entrepreneurs?
+How to find out if your company is included in the list of those who submit a report to statistics for individual entrepreneurs?
 It's simple: Rosstat will send you a letter containing the forms to be filled out.

 Who reports and when